BoltTranslate/Translate/README.md

 Translate
 ======================

 This [bolt.cm](https://bolt.cm/) extension handles translation of content within bolt.
-It is recomended to be used in combination with the labels extension.
+It is recommended to be used in combination with the labels extension.

 ![Screenshot, Backend](https://cloud.githubusercontent.com/assets/343392/10799822/23900e48-7daf-11e5-86ad-c7f7730a0b13.png)